seanie12/neural-question-generation/README.md

 ```
 ## Configuration
 You might need to change configuration in config.py. <br />
-If you want to train, change train = True  and set gpu device in config.py
+If you want to train, change train = True  and set the gpu device in config.py

 ## Evaluation from this [repository](https://github.com/xinyadu/nqg)